wrdv/scalalock/README.md

 # DistLock

-Distributes lock library in scala consist of a general sdk + 1 implementation using mongo as the lock persistence store and depending on [mongo-scala-driver(https://github.com/mongodb/mongo-scala-driver)]
+Distributes lock library in scala consist of a general sdk + 1 implementation using mongodb as the lock persistence store and depending on [mongo-scala-driver(https://github.com/mongodb/mongo-scala-driver)]

 ### Project state
-pre-alpha
+alpha

 ### Contributing/Developing
 Welcomed :) - Please refer to [`CONTRIBUTING.md`](./CONTRIBUTING.md) file.